 Quite a few reasons…

-- Show gateways people know and trust: PayPal, Stripe, Google Pay, Amazon Pay… when people see them, they feel safe and secure — and don’t abandon their carts.
+- Show gateways people know and trust: PayPal, Stripe, Square, Authorize.net, Google Pay, Amazon Pay, Apple Pay… when people see them, they feel safe and secure — and don’t abandon their carts.

 - Choices, but not overwhelm: It makes sense to offer customers different options for payment, but showing them every possible option during checkout can increase confusion — and therefore abandonment.
-Conditionally showing relevant payment methods solves this problem.
+Conditionally showing relevant payment methods (keeping less active payment methods) solves this problem.

 Given that 12% of customers will abandon their cart if the checkout process is too complicated, choosing the wrong payment gateway can hurt your sales numbers – Chris Lema

-- Hide all payment gateways except Cash on Delivery when you sell in rural areas, based on zip codes
+- Hide all payment gateways except for Cash on Delivery in rural areas based on zip codes.

-- Accept payments via credit cards only for brands like Nike, Adidas and other popular ones
+- Accept payments via credit cards only for brands like Nike, Adidas, Skechers and other popular ones.

-- Hide Cash on Delivery for your best-selling or featured products
+- Hide Cash on Delivery for your featured products.

 - Hide Cash on Delivery, Check Payments for virtual & downloadable products.